TomasTriska/Robbie/README.md

 ```

 ## Lauching
-- CD to Robbie folder in terminal
+- CD to R👁bbie folder in terminal
 and then:

 ```sh